Opendoor IPO: Stock Listing via Chamath Palihapitiya’s SPAC

 As a result of the news, SCH (NYSE: IPOB.U) jumped 35%.
 It then fell 7% the next day.
 There is no mention of what or whether there will be a new ticker symbol for the combined company.

-If you’re looking for the latest investment opportunities, Investment U is the place to be.
-Sign up for our free e-letter below!
+If you’re looking for the latest investment opportunities, we suggest signing up for our Liberty Through Wealth e-letter.
 It’s full of useful tips and research delivered straight to your inbox from our experts.
-Whether you’re a beginner or an experienced investor, there’s something for everyone at Investment U.
+Whether you’re a beginner or an experienced investor, it’s got something for everyone.

 Now could be great timing for the Opendoor IPO.
 After a few strong months for the IPO market, increasing popularity of SPAC IPOs and a big name to back it up, Opendoor stock has a good chance of being successful.